SGpp/DisCoTec/docs/parallelism.md

 Figure originally published in (Pollinger [2024](https://elib.uni-stuttgart.de/handle/11682/14229)).

 This image also describes the challenges in large-scale experiments with DisCoTec:
+Generally, the process group size can be chosen so that it matches the solver and the desired resolutions well.
-If the process groups become too large, the MPI communication of the multiscale transform starts to dominate the combination time.
+But if the process groups become too large, the MPI communication of the multiscale transform starts to dominate the combination time.
+Conversely, the number of process groups can be freely chosen, as long as there is sufficient work for each group to do (one grid per group at a bare minimum).
 If there are too many pgs, the combination reduction will dominate the combination time.
 However, the times required for the PDE solver stay relatively constant;